 Staying in touch with fellow passengers at sea and friends and family on land is easier than ever.
 Most ships now have branded apps that allow cruisers to chat with each other onboard and superfast high-bandwidth Wi-Fi that makes communicating at sea much easier than it used to be.

-Internet speeds can vary significantly from line to line and ship to ship, depending on factors like location and available bandwidth.
+Internet speeds can vary significantly by line and ship, depending on location, available bandwidth and other factors.
 Most cruise lines don't offer speeds that can support streaming services like Netflix or Spotify.
-Royal Caribbean, however, is changing the at-sea connectivity game with a relatively affordable high-speed service that can support video and music streaming.
-The line rolled out Voom -- the fastest Wi-Fi at sea -- fleetwide in 2016.
+However, a few cruise lines are changing the at-sea connectivity game with relatively affordable high-speed services that support video and music streaming.

-Cellular rates at sea vary by wireless company, but they will generally reflect international roaming rates, which can be breathtakingly pricey.
+Cellular rates at sea vary by wireless company but generally reflect international roaming rates, which can be breathtakingly pricy.
 When the ship reaches port, pricing will switch to the country-specific roaming rate -- also not cheap unless you've signed up for an international calling plan.